 ‘Future Girl is a must-read for Deaf people, who will identify with Piper, and for those who are hearing, offering an understanding of what it’s like to be Deaf.
 It takes me back to my own struggle to fit in and my transformation into loving myself as I am: a signing Deaf woman with a place in both the Deaf and hearing worlds.’DRISANA LEVITZKE-GRAY, Young Australian of the Year, 2015

 In Future Girl, I made Piper d/Deaf because I realised how little the average hearing person knows about d/Deafness.
 When I first tried to write about Piper’s experience, I found myself stuck, because for me, being Deaf is an ordinary part of my existence – something I take for granted and don’t think about a lot.
 I found I didn’t know how to articulate it.
 So I started jotting down my experiences with Deafness every day – the little annoyances, the benefits, confusing moments, the irritating things people say and do, and the subtle but complex feelings that arose when someone has tried to provide access but missed the mark.
-I began to articulate aspects of Deafness I had never seen described before.
-For example:
+I began to articulate aspects of Deafness I had never seen

-A Deaf dilemma: if you’re standing with a group of hearing people who are laughing, but you have no idea what they are laughing about, should you laugh along to be friendly (and if you do, are you somehow ‘lying’ about having understood?), or stand there with a stony face even though it could seem rude and unfriendly?
+If you’re standing with a group of hearing people who are laughing, but you have no idea what they are laughing about, should you laugh along to be friendly (and if you do, are you somehow ‘lying’ about having understood?), or stand there with a stony face even though it could seem rude and unfriendly?

 I had never realised I was making these difficult decisions on the fly, every day, without analysing how I wanted to approach them.
 My responses were automatic: I laughed along.
 But did I really want to do this?
 Perhaps it would be better to let people know that I felt left out.